It's not the Destination, It's how you get there!

 "I've never seen a car I didn't like" is our motto!
 We focus on pre-1990 Cars, but all Collectible Cars are welcome.
 We pride ourselves with the diversity our club has to offer.
 Gear heads to novices are welcome!

-Our next Car Club meeting will be hosted by Anne and Linda and will be held at the Milk and Honey Restaurant on Cleveland Ave, in Canton, Ohio on March 8th.
-Meeting will start at 2:00PM.
+Our next Car Club meeting will be hosted by Anne and Linda.
+It will be held at the Dennys Restaurant on Tusc in Canton, Ohio on June 7th.
+Meeting will start at 5:00PM.

 On January 6th we lost a great friend and Massillon Car Club Member Carl Devoll.
 There are no words to describe what Carl means to our club.
 Meetings and club events will not be the same without Carl.